Snow White: Inspiration

 Scholars have theorized about the possible origins of the tale, with folklorists such as Sigrid Schmidt, Joseph Jacobs and Christine Goldberg noting that it combines multiple motifs also found in other folktales.
 Scholar Graham Anderson compares the fairy tale to the Roman legend of Chione, or "Snow," recorded in Ovid's Metamorphoses.

 In the 1980s and 1990s, some German authors suggested that the fairy tale could have been inspired by a real person.
 Eckhard Sander, a teacher, claimed that the inspiration was Margaretha von Waldeck, a German countess born in 1533, as well as several other women in her family.
 Karlheinz Bartels, a pharmacist and scholar from Lohr am Main, a town in northwestern Bavaria, created a tongue-in-cheek theory that Snow White was Maria Sophia Margarethe Catharina, Baroness von und zu Erthal, born in 1725.
-However, these theories are generally dismissed by serious scholars, with folklore professor Donald Haase calling them “pure speculation and not at all convincing.”
+However, these theories are generally dismissed by serious scholars, with folklore professor Donald Haase calling them "pure speculation and not at all convincing."

-More convincing is that Giambattista Basile wrote and told his fairy tales well before Charles Perrault and the Brothers Grimm, who knew and translated his fairy tales, so they also took inspiration from them.
-The masterpiece "Lo cunto de li cunti" published posthumously in the years 1634-1636 contains fairy tales inspired by real Italian characters, such as the case of "Lo cuorvo" or "Il corvo" ("The Raven").
-This fairy tale tells of a noble man (with a name mistaken for real life), who one day sees a dead raven in the snow, and the contrast of red blood on white strikes him so much that he does not want nothing more than a white-skinned, red-cheeked bride.
-Reading the story, the bride is found in Venice, where she seems to have originated the family of the real person who inspired this tale in Basile.
-This is one of the first inspirations for that character, that character who will later be called Snow White in other stories.

-This interpretation would reconnect with that of Graham Anderson, because the real characters would be linked to the birthplace of the Latin writer Ovid Naso.
-Thus the story of Chione, together with the marriage of Giovanna Zazzera (of Venetian origin) with Annibale Corvi (the Corvi family adored the ravens for a legendary event of the past), gave inspiration to Basile for his tale of "The Crow" or "The Raven".
-Where there was precisely a woman from Venice with the characteristics required by the noble man and which correspond to the characteristics of that character who would later be called Snow White.